johnkeel-thork/TET/Waypoint_Guidelines.md

 "Shopping Center" or "Convenience Store"

-"Water Source" or "Drinking Water" - A place where user can drik and re-fill on water
+"Water Source" or "Drinking Water" - A place where user can drink and re-fill water

-"Military" - Military Controlled Areas or Anything like a Military Base
+"Military" - Military Controlled Areas or anything like a military base

-"Crossing" - For specific crossings like Railway Line crossing or for when a Trail section crosses a Public Paved Road?
+"Crossing" - For specific crossings like railway crossing or for when the track section crosses a public paved road

-"Cave" or "Mine" - Both the same Cave like icon
+"Cave" or "Mine" - Both use the same cave like icon

-"Bank" - Bank for Money Withdraw - We can use it for ATMs too
+"Bank" - Bank for money withdraw - We can use it for ATMs too

 "Medical Facility" - Hospitals or places with emergency treatment

-"Pharmacy" - Exclusive for Pharmacy (where you can buy meds)
+"Pharmacy" - Exclusive for pharmacy (where you can buy meds)

-"Civil" - Public services buildings like town hall
+"Civil" - Public service buildings like Town Hall not to be used for Informations

-"Parking" - Parking Lot / Parking Space - A place to leave the car or motorcycle
+"Parking" - Parking Lot / Parking Space - A place to leave the car or motorcycle parked

-"RV Park" - Specific Parking Places for RVs
+"RV Park" - Specific parking places for RVs

 "Museum"

-"Telephone" - Emergency Phone or Phone booth
+"Telephone" - Emergency phone or phone booth

 "Restrooms" - Public restrooms, you know, expell your inner evil